Home » Recipes » Carrot Candy Recipe

 Instructions

 Add the cold carrot juice to a large stock pot.
-Sprinkle gelatin over top.
-Whisk to combine.
+Sprinkle gelatin over top and whisk until thoroughly combined.

-Add the boiling carrot juice and granulated sugar and whisk to combine.
+Add the boiling carrot juice and granulated sugar, whisking until sugar dissolves.

-Bring mixture to a boil over high heat, about 5 minutes.
-Reduce heat to medium and simmer, stirring occasionally with a heat resistant spoon, until mixture reaches 107° C / 225° F on a digital thermometer, about 25 minutes.
+Bring to a boil over high heat, about 5 minutes.
+Reduce heat to medium and simmer, stirring occasionally with a heat resistant spoon, until mixture reaches 225° F (107° C) on a digital thermometer, about 25 minutes.

 Remove from heat.
 Stir in ground spices and candied ginger.

-With a sharp, well-oiled chef’s knife, cut the slab following the guidelines created above.
+With a sharp, well-oiled chef’s knife, cut the candy following the markings you just created.

 Roll each square in sugar, completely coating all of the sticky sides.